Initial OB visit-

 Additional testing and follow-up may be indicated and a provider will discuss this with you as needed throughout the pregnancy.

-Click HERE for a list of medications approved to treat common ailments during pregnancy.
 We only recommend taking medication during pregnancy if necessary.

 Most women only require 300 extra calories per day during pregnancy.
 Extra nutrients needed during pregnancy include iron, folic acid, and protein.
 Some of these may be obtained with a prenatal vitamin supplement.